Join us at Dublin Maker 2020!

 These stands make up the majority the event.
 They are for individuals, groups, schools and organisations that would like to demonstrate what they make and how it works.
 Above all, interactive exhibits are encouraged, we want to wow and engage the audience.
 For Maker groups, please have one point person to coordinate your efforts.
 There is no fee to exhibit for non-commercial exhibits.

 This is for individuals who would like to sell products along with demonstrating what they make at their Maker exhibit.
 Please submit a Maker application and indicate that you are a Commercial Maker.
 There will be a fee for commercial maker booths of €250.
+If your project has enough educational merit this fee will be waived.
 Please note, companies or commercial entities do not qualify as Commercial Makers, this is reserved for individuals and small maker groups.
-If you are a company or commercial entity, we we would be delighted to have to you as an Exhibiting Sponsor (see below).
+If you are a company or commercial entity, we would be delighted to have you as an Exhibiting Sponsor (see below).

 What Happens Next